squarerootfury/PHPMap/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+- **Compile your assets** - Assure that when you've changed something in the `resources/assets/` directory, you compile the assets in a separate commit on the pull request.

 ## Running Tests